TomCrypto/Ordo/README.md

  - the test driver is being reworked (work in progress)
  - the HMAC module has been slightly changed to apply the hash parameters on the outer hash instance, which allows for variable output length parameters
  - all functions have been namespaced, to prevent declaration and linking conflicts
+ - added support for Intel compilers on Linux

 Feature Map
 -----------